Sunday, February 11, 2018

 CHUCK BERRY IS ON TOP

-Chuck's first recording session of 1958 would include his trademark hit "Johnny B. Goode."
+Chuck's first recording session of 1958 included his trademark hit, "Johnny B. Goode."
 In three sessions in January, February and June, 11 songs were recorded.
 Again, below is an existing album that has been reorganized track-wise to better reflect what Chuck was recording at the time.
 I use the existing cover (boy, they really loved the pun on his name).
 The original album and this new version share nine of the 11 songs.

 SIDE A